Keith Moon’s Fabulous Dallas Scrabble Game

-I was half thinking of how early I could get hold of a spray bottle of Fantastic from housekeeping or a new bag.
+I was half thinking of getting hold of a spray bottle of Fantastic from housekeeping or a new bag before breakfast.

 Moon, his mouth now on my ear, says in his whispering British spy voice, “I have my eye on that little blond down there, think she could be mine?”

-I have this job owing to two strengths; I am trustworthy with money, and my reality was not easily overwhelmed by the unreality of anybody else’s.
+I have this job owing to two strengths; I am trustworthy with money, and my reality is not easily overwhelmed by the unreality of anybody else’s.